-To turn LKA on and off, press
+To turn LKA on and off, press A on the center stack.

-When on, A is green if LKA is available to assist and provide LDW alerts.
-It may assist by gently turning the steering wheel and display as amber if the vehicle approaches a detected lane marking without using a turn signal in that direction.
-It may also provide an LDW alert by flashing as the lane marking is crossed.
+When on, is green if LKA is available to assist and provide LDW alerts.
+It may assist by gently turning the steering wheel and display is a amber if the vehicle approaches a detected lane marking without using a turn signal in that direction.
+It may also provide an LDW alert by flashing is crossed.
 Additionally, there may be three beeps, or the driver seat may pulse three times, on the right or left, depending on the lane departure direction.